-6.6.2 Presence Server
+6.6.3 Presence Server Functions

-The Presence Server is a specialized Application Server.
-It acts as the focal point for connecting sources of presence information and interested parties.
+The Presence Server Functions is a group consisting of specialized Application Servers that support exchange of presence data.
+They act as the focal point for connecting sources of presence information and interested parties.

 6.7 Interconnect